 Certain of the Registrant's IARs are Dually Registered Persons.
 The ultimate decision to custody assets with a particular custodian is made by the Registrant's clients (including those accounts under ERISA or IRA rules and regulations, in which case the client is acting as either the plan sponsor or IRA accountholder).
 Registrant's IARs have significant impact on the decision of which custodian is used.
-IARs use at least one custodian, and certain IARs use multiple custodians.
-In the event that an IAR uses multiple custodians, Clients should discuss the custodial options with the IAR in order to understand the IAR's rationale in recommending a particular custodian for a Client's assets.
+A IAR uses at least one custodian, and certain IARs use multiple custodians.

 When a IAR who is a Dually Registered Person wishes to use a custodian other than LPL Financial, it requires approval by LPL Financial.
 It is possible that a client may wish their assets to be held by a custodian that the IAR does not have access to, though the Registrant does.
 In that event, the client could choose to switch IARs in order to access the particular custodian through the Registrant.
 If approved, the client may be serviced the client's Dually Registered Person would incur an oversight fee due to LPL Financial where the Dually Registered Person is placing trades for the account.
 The oversight fee is equal to 5 basis points (0.05%) of the assets under management in the account.
-Clients who engage the Registrant on a non-wrap basis will incur, in addition to Registrant's investment management fee, brokerage commissions and/or transaction fees, and, relative to all mutual fund and exchange traded fund purchases, charges imposed at the fund level (e.g. management fees and other fund expenses).
+Clients who engage the Registrant on a non-wrap basis will incur, in addition to Registrant's investment management fee, brokerage commissions and/ or transaction fees, and, relative to all mutual fund and exchange traded fund purchases, charges imposed at the fund level (e.g. management fees and other fund expenses).
 Clients should be aware that the requirement of approval and the charging of the oversight fee may create a disincentive for Dually Registered Persons to recommend custodians other than LPL Financial or to assist clients in opening accounts with a custodian other than LPL Financial.